 Peer-Reviewed Publication: N/A

-Additional References: Disability Events - Public Notices Publications
+Library: Disability Events - Public Notices Publications

 Synopsis: International experts and exhibitors praise UAEs efforts to empower People with Determination as AccessAbilities Expo provides assistive technologies to over 50 million people with disabilities in the region.
 The World Health Organization (WHO) estimates the number of People of Determination at about one billion.
 It expects its numbers to rise to two billion in 2050 due to advancing age, wars, ill-health, poverty, lack of services, and other reasons.
 The number of people with hearing disabilities and impairment will reach about 2.5 billion, and about 700 million will need hearing rehabilitation services by 2050.